“OH we are women, and we are singing,” they chant. But this small group of some of Glasgow’s most vulnerable women are doing far more than just that.

 “It was their initiative to come together to sing, empowering them to share their stories of pain, loss and love.

-“It was later named the Joyous Choir because of all that it brings to them.”
+“It was later named the Joyous Choir because of all that it gives.”

-In addition, the choir and singing act as a defiance of the constraints put on asylum seekers by the Home Office.
-While many of their basic desires to work, integrate or have a permanent home are restricted, the ability to express themselves through song is something at least that cannot be taken away.
+And, she says, while many asylum seekers’ basic desires to work, integrate or have a permanent home are restricted, the ability to express themselves through song is something at least that cannot be taken away.

 “But the choir gives them a voice, and a chance to share the richness of their cultures with the Scottish people.
 It allows Scotland to see all the glory these people have in their spirit and soul.